likicv/usysml-test-cases/README.md

 ## uSysML

 The uSysML project is an approach to the development of test cases for the SysML v2 textual notation.
-In the narrow sense, uSysML refers to a subset of SysML v2 keywords and behaviors, however what exactly is included in this subset depends on the uSysML version (see the table below).
+It refers to two things: in the narrow sense, uSysML refers to a subset of SysML v2 keywords and behaviors, however what exactly is included in this subset depends on the uSysML version (see the table below).
+Please note: the uSysML project isn't a SysML v2 implementation.

 The purpose of uSysML versioning is to define a scope that will limit considerations required for the development of test cases.
 The currently planned uSysML versions and their scope are shown in the table below:

 | uSysML version | Scope | Status |